PaulDuvall/aws-5-mins/vpc-reachability/README.md

 # You can now see the analysis result as Reachable.
 If you click the URL link of analysis id nip-xxxxxxxxxxxxxxxxx, you can see the route hop by hop.
 aws ec2 create-tags --resources NETWORK-PATH-ID-AB --tags Key=Name,Value=A2B-Reachable

-# Assess Path between Instance A and Instance C
+# Assess Path between Instance A and Instance C. Get the values from VPC CloudFormation stack outputs.
 aws ec2 create-network-insights-path \
     --source VALUE-OF-INSTANCE-A \
     --destination VALUE-OF-INSTANCE-C \